angusbarnes/parsall/README.md

 # Parsall 📦
 An experimental library used to parse anything and everything!
+No dependencies required.